postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 ### Setting request URLs

 Each request you send in Postman requires a URL representing the API endpoint you are working with.
 Each operation you can perform using an API is typically associated with an endpoint.
-Each endpoint in an API is available at a particular URL—this is what you enter into Postman to access the API.
+Each endpoint in an API is available at a particular URL.
+This is what you enter into Postman to access the API.

 * If you're building an API, the URL will typically be the base location plus path.
 For example, in the request `https://postman-echo.com/get`, `https://postman-echo.com` is the base URL, and `/get` is the endpoint path.
 * If you're using a third-party API, your API provider will supply the URLs you need, for example within their developer documentation.